hhvm/user-documentation/guides/hack/01-types/02-type-system.md

 ## `noreturn`

 `noreturn` is a special primitive type that means that a function or *static* method never returns a value.
-Similar to `void`, but you cannot even use `return;` in a function that returns `noreturn`.
+Similar to `void`, but you cannot even use `return;` in a function that has a return type of `noreturn`.

 `noreturn` is used to indicate that a given function or *static* method always throws an exception or somehow terminates the program within the function itself.